Skip to content

 The pleasure-pain principle

-We are all extremely complex individuals.
-Still through the core of each one of us runs one single universal motivator.
-We are all striving for one thing, that is to feel good.
+A deeper lens than the standard reward analysis: through the core of every person runs one universal motivator.
+We are all striving for the same thing, which is to feel good.

 The claim is universal: people seek to feel good.
 The variations among us are in what makes us feel good and what makes us feel bad, not in whether we pursue these.

-Yet, there are many factors that get in the way of us feeling good, even more factors that make us feel bad.
-So we are actually trying to do two things: feel good; avoid feeling bad.
+Many factors get in the way of feeling good, and more make us feel bad.
+So we are actually trying to do two things at once: feel good, and avoid feeling bad.

 What this means for understanding teachers